spco/git-novice/_episodes/08-collab.md

 ![Adding Collaborators on Bitbucket](../fig/bitbucket-add-collaborators.png)

-To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).
+To accept access to the Owner's repo, the Collaborator needs to go to their email and click the link in the invitation email.
 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her